 If you use dry fish foods, you risk not feeding your fish enough fiber.
 These foods need to be supplemented with vegetable foods to prevent swim bladder and bloating in vegetarian species.

-Fish flakes are very thin pieces of fish food ingredients that have been processed into flakes.
+Very thin pieces of fish food ingredients that have been processed into flakes.
 Fish flakes consist of ingredients like fish and shrimp meals, spirulina, minerals, and vitamins.

-Fish crisps are a denser version of flakes that provide these upgrades:
+These are a denser version of flakes that provide these upgrades:

-If your fish’s mouth is too small to eat the crisps, you can break them up before dropping them in your aquarium.
+Note: If your fish’s mouth is too small to eat the crisps, you can break them up before dropping them in your aquarium.

-Stick-on tablets are cleaner than flakes, crisps, and pellets because you simply stick the tablet onto the glass, and your fish feed from it.
+These are cleaner than flakes, crisps, and pellets because you simply stick the tablet onto the glass, and your fish feed from it.
 They contain proteins, vegetables, vitamins, and minerals.

-Wafers are larger, disk-like food that slowly sinks to the bottom of the tank to soften.
+These are larger, disk-like food that slowly sinks to the bottom of the tank to soften.
 Once softened, your fish will nibble at it until gone.
 Wafers are typically packed with protein and vegetables, making them an excellent meal for bottom-feeding fish.

 Dry Fish Food Ingredients